About Nailhead (Black):

 History and Production of Cast Iron Teapots:

 China is believed to be the origin of cast iron teapots.
-The use of cast iron for teapots became popular due to its ability to distribute heat evenly and keep tea or water warm for a long time.
-Traditionally, cast iron teapots were used as kettles for boiling water.
-With the advent of Zen in Japan, these teapots, known as Tetsubin in Japanese, were transformed according to the aesthetic elements of Zen, and emerged in the last century as more of a tea service item.
+They were then adopted and further developed by the Japanese.
+They are popular due to their ability to distribute heat evenly and keep tea or water warm for a long time.
+Originally, cast iron teapots were used as kettles for boiling water.
+In Japan, these teapots, known as Tetsubin in Japanese, were transformed according to the aesthetic elements of Zen, and emerged in the last century as more of a tea service item.

 To make a cast iron teapots, wooden patterns are used to develop the design.
 Wood allows the artisan to intricately etch, carve, and shape the teapot.
 Next, the wooden patterns are converted into metal patterns (the use of the material varies as per the manufacturer), and subsequently to sand molds.
 Molten cast iron at 1600°C is poured into the molds to form the teapots.
 The cooled teapots are finished by hand to remove any imperfections.